 When I think of the Christmas holidays it reminds me of gingerbread cookies.
-I really don’t like the taste as much as I love the smell.
 I have so many fun gingerbread activities you can do at home or in a classroom.

 - Lacing gingerbread men (older children can make their own gingerbread man.
 Have them draw a gingerbread body on card stock, cut it out, and then hole punch around the body.)

 - Homemade play dough (check out this post for recipe)

 - Tracing and cutting out gingerbread men (I traced one of our cookie cutter on cardboard and cut it out, it’s easier to trace cardboard.)

 - Change “run run” as fast as you can with another action.(jump, spin, crawl, etc.)